Employer of Record (EOR)

 Responsibilities of an EOR

-When an Individual/EOR selects Consumer-Directed Services, they must also choose a Services Facilitator (SF) for the Consumer-Directed Model of Service Delivery.
+When a Person/EOR selects Consumer-Directed Services, they must also choose a Services Facilitator (SF) for the Consumer-Directed Model of Service Delivery.
 When choosing CD services, as the employer, the EOR incurs all responsibilities of an employer.
 It is important that the EOR understand all that is required of an employer.